Guidelines for behavior in Tallinn University student dormitories due to the risk of COVID-19 virus

-In cooperation with the house manager, agree on possible organisational changes for the period of self-isolation (usage of common areas, ventilating rooms, disinfection, etc.).
+• in cooperation with the house manager, agree on possible organizational changes for the period of self-isolation (incl.
+Use of common areas, ventilation, disinfection, etc.)

 b.
 Avoid touching your face, eyes, mouth and nose with your hands!

 c. ventilate the rooms regularly (at least twice a day for a minimum of 15 minutes at a time)!

 d. if you cough / sneeze, cover your nose and mouth with a paper towel or arm (discard used paper immediately and then wash your hands)!

 e. leave your room only when absolutely necessary and do not move around the house.
 Always wear a mask when leaving your room

 – you have been in close contact at a school or similar place and have been notified accordingly

 • Vaccinated or surviving people do not need to remain isolated

 • monitor your health and take prompt tests if you have any symptoms and follow the instructions to behave in case of illness